Cricket Chirper - Laughing Locust

 Cricket Chirper/Laughing Locust

-This craft would be perfect for a series on creation, The Walls of Jericho (instead of trumpets), a craft for a camping/farm themed VBS, Making a joyful noise unto the Lord and many more.
-Although locust are louder than crickets, you could create these while teaching Moses and the plagues and call them laughing locust or some other fun name.
-Can you think of any obvious uses?
-If so, free to post in the comments below.
+This craft would be perfect for a series on creation, The Walls of Jericho (instead of trumpets), a craft for a camping/farm themed VBS, Making a joyful noise unto the Lord, and many more.
+You could create these while teaching Moses and the plagues and call them laughing locusts or some other fun name.

 Super easy craft!

-2 small dowel rods per child (measure you bead opening before purchasing) You can purchase these in packages of approx 20.
+2 small dowel rods per child (measure you bead opening before purchasing).
+You can purchase these in packages of approximately 20.

 20 beads per child